 My mother said so.

 Actually, what she said was “what is this unreadable nonsense?
-Oh wait, I was holding the books upside down.
+Oh wait, I was holding it upside down.
 Now I see.
-Yes, they’re very good, dear.”
+Yes, very good, dear.”

 Of course, I’m just kidding around.
 And if you’ve been here before, you know I do that from time to time, especially in the books I’ve written for children.
 In those, I like to write short entertaining tales about quirky characters coupled with vivid illustrations that do at least half the work in telling the story.